wp-plugins/sidebar-stats-widget/readme.txt

 This plugin queries the wordpress database three times to count the number of authors that have published at least one post, the number of published posts, and the number of approved comments sitewide.
 Options are available to customize the title and appearance of the output.
-Here is a sample display:

-Site Stats
-141 contributors have published
-249 posts that generated
-129 comments

 == Installation ==